 Located in the heart of the Northeast, New Hampshire is lush with lobster, crab, and other carefully cooked shellfish.
 Though it’s largely not a coastal state, it does feature a sliver of coastline and borders two of the best states for seafood — Massachusetts and Maine.
-We’ve rounded up the best of the state’s eats as part of our first annual guide to the best food and drink in every state.
+We’ve rounded up the best of the state’s eats as part of our second annual guide to the best food and drink in every state.

 While you’re enjoying your delicious New Hampshire food and drink, you can enjoy the state’s beautiful views.
 White Mountain National Forest features an enormous state park rich with hiking trails, rivers, and recreational activities.